Closed

 What expenses are eligible under Community Facility Enhancement Program (CFEP) Small?

-Standalone equipment projects supporting a public-use facility
+Standalone equipment purchases supporting a public-use community facility or green space

 Who can I contact for more information about the Community Facility Enhancement Program (CFEP) Small?